NEO: No-Optimization Test-Time Adaptation through Latent Re-Centering: Characterizing input data distribution shift

 For line 4 in the pseudo-code, the $\text{Avg}$ operator is used to turn the matrix of embedding vectors returned by the encoder function $h$ into a single embedding vector averaged across $b$ samples in the batch.
 The feature extractor and classifier are slightly modified from the previous sections, as they are able to process batches of data.
 It is easy to see that no significant computational requirements are added by \acronym{}.
 The only operations involving vectors or matrices are averaging, addition, scalar multiplication and a single expansion of a vector into a matrix.

 \acronym{} is robust in various ways.
 Various existing TTA methods try to approximate shifted class centers \citep{t3a}, which results in few samples per class-center, and unreliable estimates. \acronym{} approximates just one global shift and is able to use every sample to estimate this shift, making it a very robust estimate.
 Moreover, methods that rely on pseudo-labeling \citep{shot} can cause a reduction in accuracy when pseudo-labels are inaccurate \citep{cotta}. \acronym{} does not rely on labels, thus adding another layer of robustness.
 Furthermore, the weights of $h$ stay unchanged, preventing catastrophic forgetting, that may occur in other methods \citep{niu2022efficient}.
-Lastly, \acronym{} does not depend on the size of batches, just the amount of data it sees throughout adaptation, making it reliable in settings where large batches are unavailable.
+Lastly, \acronym{} does not depend on the size of batches, just the amount of data it sees throughout adaptation,taking any samples into account equally and independently, making it reliable in settings where large batches are unavailable.

 Since \acronym{} weights all samples equally, it may be unsuitable for scenarios where the distribution shift changes.
 Thus we propose \acronym{}-Continual, which uses the same equation to realign the test-time features to the source features, but uses an exponential moving average, controlled by a hyper-parameter $\alpha$, to keep track of the test-time feature simplex mean, making it suitable for continual adaptation problems.
 We simply replace the update rule from \acronym{} with: